Is your team toxic, tolerable or thriving?

 "Trust is the glue of life...
 It's the foundational principle that holds all relationships." - Stephen Covey

-A trusting team is one built on strong relationships, openness, and diverse thoughts.
+A trusting team is one built on strong relationships and real impact.
 If you find yourself on a Friday night happily chatting about your week at work, you might be working in a trusting team culture.

 And yet something may be missing - because trust alone does not always lead to traction.